 The idea of building in public isn't entirely new.
 Many people opt to "build in public" and some good reasons speak for it.
 If done well, it can drive quite a lot of attention to your project while building up trust in your work.

-An example of great building a project in public is Ethan's work on Kanban Mail.
+A great example of building a project in public is Ethan's work on Kanban Mail.
 He completely built and designed his email client in public.
 You can read more on his website.

 Methods of building in public

 The ways to build a bootstrapped business in public vary, naturally.
-Some are more advanced and time intense (live streaming) whereas blogging gives you an easy start and is scalable over time.
+Some are more advanced and time-intensive (live streaming) whereas blogging gives you an easy start and is scalable over time.

 Blogging about it

-The earliest versions of 'building in public' were probably the engineering blogs maintained by some bigger companies.
+The earliest versions of “building in public” were probably the engineering blogs maintained by some bigger companies.
 With the Internet changing, it's hard to say who started it.
 Blogging is still a valuable and under-recognized tool.
-Content marketing, blogging, and guestposts on other blogs, are an important part in most marketing strategies.
+Content marketing, blogging, and guest posts on other blogs are an important part in most marketing strategies.
 It's building not only an online reputation, but awareness of your project and backlinks.
 It's also driving transparency and trust.
-Buffer is a great example of a company maintaining an awesome public company blog and working on the previously mentioned points.
+Buffer is a very good example of a company maintaining an awesome public company blog and working on the previously mentioned points.